qrichert/goji/docs/StyleGuide.md

 decided to use it), but rather overwrite the elements in `main.css`.
 But it's up to you.

 **`main.css`** is where you put the project CSS and overwrite `goji.css` rules.

-**`responsive.css`** is meant to contain all media queries.
-Everything that is linked to responsiveness.

 There are also a **`lib`** and a **`vendor`** folder. **`lib`** is for reusable CSS modules that you have made and **`vendor`** are for external CSS modules or libraries.